NuGet/NuGetDocs/site/Docs/Reference/Nuspec-Reference.markdown

     </tr>
     <tr>
         <td><code>version</code></td>
         <td>The range of versions acceptable as a dependency.
 Typically this is just a version number which represents a minimum version.
-However a more explicit [version range syntax](reference/versioning#Specifying_Version_Ranges_in_.nuspec_Files) is supported.</td>
+However a more explicit <a href="reference/versioning#Specifying_Version_Ranges_in_.nuspec_Files">version range syntax</a> is supported.</td>
     </tr>
 </table>